Windows

 You can also click the power button button for more options.
 For example, if your computer has become unresponsive, you can choose Restart to quickly turn it off and on again.

 You can also choose to put your computer into Sleep mode.
-This turns off most of your computer’s , but it remembers which applications and files are open.
+This turns off most of your computer’s processes, but it remembers which applications and files are open.
 It allows the computer to start up more quickly because you won’t have to wait for the operating system and applications to load.
 Note that your computer may go into Sleep mode automatically if you haven’t used it for more than a few minutes.

 sleep mode in windows 10 508w